ritterim/rimdev-blog/_posts/2018-06-08-ie-still-breaking-promises-literally.md

 ```
 There are tons of helpful settings and configurations available to you, check out some of the [examples](https://babeljs.io/docs/plugins/preset-env/#examples).

 Secondly, I needed IE to be able to work with Promises.
 The package [`es6-promise`](https://github.com/stefanpenner/es6-promise) provides a polyfill for Promises.
 There are a few ways to incorporate this package into your project.
-After installing it, you can either use it at a specific instance, or polyfill the global environment.
+After installing it, you can either use it at a specific instance or polyfill the global environment.
 I chose to auto polyfill global, to do that, import the package in your main js file with:
 ```javascript
 import 'es6-promise/auto';
 ```